To Bogotá, Colombia: A Love Letter

 It hardly can be your fault,

-The poverty and all those cars,
+The poverty and the cars,

 You would be warmer if you could be,